On this page you can learn about the features of Varjo headsets, and the basic concepts of what makes Varjo devices extraordinary.

 Varjo headsets come with the 20/20 Eye Tracker, our integrated eye tracking functionality.
 You can use eye tracking in your applications and log information about gaze for analytics.
 Eye tracking can also be used to interact with content; you can select an object or prompt for additional information simply by looking at the object.
 Learn more about Varjo’s high-accuracy eye tracking on the Eye tracking page.

-The Varjo XR-3, VR-3, and VR-2 Pro headsets feature built-in hand tracking technology from Ultraleap.
+Varjo XR-3 and VR-3 headsets feature built-in hand tracking technology from Ultraleap.
 Hand tracking lets you reach into the virtual world with your hands and without using a physical controller.
 Gestures such as pinching, grabbing, and interacting with objects allow for a new level of immersion in your applications.
 Learn more about using Varjo devices with Ultraleap on the Hand tracking page.

-Varjo’s mixed reality headsets, XR-3 and XR-1 Developer Edition, combine VR and AR capabilities into one device.
+Varjo’s mixed reality headset, XR-3, combine VR and AR capabilities into one device.
 The cameras on the front plate of the headset allow you to see virtual objects in the real world.
 Alternatively, you can bring a part of the real world into the virtual environment.
 Learn more about mixed reality applications on the Mixed reality page.

 Third-party tracking systems